Best Tapas in Sitges

 The Best Tapas in Sitges

-Finding the best tapas in Sitges may be a difficult task, since everywhere we stopped was not only delicious, but crowded.
-Sitges is a very popular town for short stay travelers wanting a hotel near the Barcelona airport for the night, and it is also a welcoming town for the LGBTQ+ crowd.
+Sitges is a very popular town for short stay travelers wanting a hotel near the Barcelona airport for the night, and it is also a welcoming town for the LGBTQ+ crowd, and a beachier version of the also gay-friendly Chueca neighborhood in Madrid.

 That said, make reservations when you can at these places, or pop in and hope to grab a spot at the bar or a coveted table.